cen4010-fa21-g06/Group06/Project Documentation Milestone 3/README.md

 6. High-level functional requirements

-	1. Allow users to create multiple reminder lists for different purposes: This requirement allows users to create and organize their reminders into separate lists based on different categories such as work, personal, fitness, etc. This helps users keep their reminders organized and easy to manage.
+	1. Allow users to create multiple reminder list for different purposes: This requirement allows users to create and organize their reminders into separate lists based on different categories such as work, personal, fitness, etc. This helps users keep their reminders organized and easy to manage.
 	2. Provide a range of customization options for each reminder: Users need the ability to customize their reminders as per their needs.
 This includes setting a specific date and time, location, repeating frequency (daily, weekly, monthly, yearly), and priority level.
 This ensures that users receive reminders at the right time and with the right frequency.
 	3. Allow users to categorize their reminders using tags or labels: This requirement allows users to add tags or labels to their reminders for easy sorting and filtering.
 For example, users can add the "work" tag to their work-related reminders, and the
 "personal" tag to their personal reminders.